 There are a number of circumstances in which you can be awarded credited contributions.
 For example, pre-entry credits are given when you start employment for the first time in your working life.
 However, you can only qualify for Jobseeker's Benefit when you have actually paid 104 Class A, H or P contributions or at least 156 Class S contributions.
 Credits are also awarded while you are getting certain social welfare payments, including Jobseeker's Benefit (provided it is for 6 days), Illness Benefit and, in some cases, Jobseeker's Allowance.

-Contributions you have paid in other member states of the EU/EEA will be added to your Irish contributions.
-If you are applying for Jobseeker's Benefit and need the contributions paid in another EU/EEA member state to help you qualify, then your last contribution must have been in Ireland.
+Contributions you have paid in other member states of the EU or EEA will be added to your Irish contributions.
+If you are applying for Jobseeker's Benefit and need the contributions paid in another EU or EEA member state to help you qualify, then your last contribution must have been in Ireland.
 Read more about combining social insurance contributions from abroad.

 You may be disqualified from getting Jobseeker's Benefit for 9 weeks if you: